liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

 the user must call the FARKSPGMR routine.

-.. c:function:: SUBROUTINE FARKSPGMR(IPRETYPE, IGSTYPE, MAXL, DELT, IER)
+.. f:subroutine:: FARKSPGMR(IPRETYPE, IGSTYPE, MAXL, DELT, IER)

    Interfaces with the :c:func:`ARKSpgmr()` and ARKSpilsSet* routines to specify use of the SPGMR iterative